MicrosoftDocs/win32/desktop-src/Msi/using-transitive-components.md

 ---
-Description: 'A typical use for transitive components is to prepare a product to reinstall during a system upgrade.' ms.assetid: '73677573-945f-4646-89d8-93e28f7856fe'
+Description: A typical use for transitive components is to prepare a product to reinstall during a system upgrade. ms.assetid: 73677573-945f-4646-89d8-93e28f7856fe
-title: Using Transitive Components
+title: Using Transitive Components ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Transitive Components